ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 The older Arduino MKR1000, Nano BLE 33 and similar variants with both Bluetooth and Wi‑Fi have the disadvantage that only Wi‑Fi or BLE can be used — not both simultaneously.

 The ESP32 features an Espressif BLE/Wi‑Fi module.
-Bluetooth LE uses a Nordic nRF52 chip (not the TI CC2541).
+Bluetooth LE uses a Nordic nRF52 chip (not the TI CC2541 like the HM-10).
 This means you must use a different BLE service for serial communication: not characteristic FFE0, but 6e400001‑b5a3‑... etc., in your serial terminal app to communicate with the clock's settings.<br>

 See here: [Use BLE on mobile to control the ESP32](https://github.com/ednieuw/nRF-ESP32)

+An user manual in Dutch and English can be found in this repository [here](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/tree/main/Manual-Instructions)

 ![image](https://github.com/user-attachments/assets/f187786c-b6db-49a8-9e91-708b93361390)
 Clock with Corten steel face

 ---
 ## Table of Contents